 Guilt can easily project its negative energy into the body to induce and retain illness.

-The ego uses guilt to keep you focused on seeing yourself as a body, instead of a perfect spiritual being.
-A great diversion tactic!
+The ego uses guilt to keep you focused on seeing yourself as a body instead of a perfect spiritual being.
+An effective diversion tactic (unfortunately).

-Guilt is a worthless emotion.
-You were created a perfect spiritual being and have remained so in eternity, but the ego would have you believe that your guilt has made you unworthy of love and healing.
-Again, I recommend the meditation technique “Releasing the Past” for releasing this emotion, because guilt can be a tough one to release on your own!
+Again, I recommend the meditation technique “Releasing the Past” for releasing this emotion, because guilt can be a tough one to release on your own.

 A healing needs to be accepted, even if on an unconscious level, to be effective.
-If a healing is not immediately accepted, it will not dissolve, but it will wait patiently until a person is ready to accept it.
+If a healing is not immediately accepted, it will not dissolve.
+It will wait patiently until a person is ready to accept it.